VaNuPe/Ecommerce_Buying_Patterns_Project/README.md

 [Data Dictionary](https://gist.github.com/jeremystan/c3b39d947d9b88b3ccff3147dbcf6c6b)

 Important Note!: The customer dataset was created for learning purposes and the information in it is not real.

+## Final Report

+The [final report](instacart_final_report.xlsx) describes the analysis methodology, the results, and the recommendations for Instacart stakeholders.